tardate/LittleCodingKata/c/chilkat/README.md

 The universal static (.a) and dynamic libs (.dylib) are located in the libStatic and libDyn directories.
 I'll link with the static library: `chilkat-macosx-cpp/libStatic/libchilkat.a`.

-On macOS, must also a few system libraries and macOS frameworks:
+On macOS, must also link a few system libraries and platform frameworks:

 * `-lpthread`: POSIX threads
 * `-lresolv`: DNS resolver library